gilch/hissp/docs/style_guide.rst

 Top-level commentary lines not attached to any form in particular begin with three semicolons and a space ``;;; Foo Bar``.
+Top-level comments are separated from code with a blank line.

 Comments about the next form (or group) begin with two semicolons and a space ``;; x``, and are indented to align as if they were forms,